camlinke/wordcount/part2.md

 Finally we are going to apply these migrations to our Heroku databases.

-First, though, we need to add the details or our staging and production databases to our *config.py* file.
+First, though, we need to add the details of our staging and production databases to our *config.py* file.
 To check if you have a database set up on your staging server run:

 ```
 $ heroku config --app wordcount-stage